Find Grad Schools

 Repairing: Repairing machines or systems using the needed tools.

-In the United States, there were 13,800 jobs for Electro-Mechanical Technician in 2016.
+There were about 13,800 jobs for Electro-Mechanical Technician in 2016 (in the United States).
 New jobs are being produced at a rate of 3.6% which is below the national average.
 The Bureau of Labor Statistics predicts 500 new jobs for Electro-Mechanical Technician by 2026.
-Due to new job openings and attrition, there will be an average of 1,200 job openings in this field each year.
+There will be an estimated 1,200 positions for Electro-Mechanical Technician per year.

 undefined